 Statute of Limitations on Debt in Georgia: How Much Time Do Creditors Have to Sue?

 Under Georgia statute, if a debt collector intends to collect a debt or sue you in court, they have a set period in which they have to do it.
-This is called the statute of limitations, and if the debtor does not collect their debt within that period, you will have a legal defense on that time-barred debt.
+This is called the statute of limitations.
+If the debtor does not collect their debt within that period, you will have a legal defense on that time-barred debt.

 You should note that the statute of limitations applicable to existing debt depends on the type of lawsuit a debt collector files and the Georgia statute under which they file their suit.